Expedition Skills Module

 The Expedition Skills Module complements both the Lowland Leader and Hill and Moorland Leader awards and is a combined training and assessment course covering the skills needed by leaders to supervise wild camping and provide remote supervision to groups.
 It is the perfect accompaniment for leaders supervising Duke of Edinburgh or Ten Tors groups.

-Beyond the Edge believe in learning by doing so offer the course over three days (two nights).
+Beyond the Edge believe in learning by doing so we camp out overnight.
 Our training courses are not only highly informative but also fun and run in a friendly manner.
 We take great pride in the very high percentage of people returning for other courses.